Stecker Machine Blog

 2. Partnership > Vendor Relationship

-While we’ve framed this discussion around strong vendor relationships, the best ones are really quite more than that; they become mutually beneficial partnerships.
+While we’ve framed this discussion around strong vendor relationships, the best ones are quite more than that; they become mutually beneficial partnerships.

 Many partnerships develop with local vendors.
 Both the machine shop and the vendor are dedicated to supporting the local economy, plus projects are easier to manage, lead times are shorter, and transportation costs are lower.
 Yet, of course, partnerships are not entirely dependent on location.